PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 Python
 ------

-The according lines to display asymmetric uncertainties and to create the contour plot are highlighted in the code example below.
+The relevant lines to display asymmetric uncertainties and to create the contour plot are highlighted in the code example below.

 .. bootstrap_collapsible::